 It Wasn’t “Just Anxiety”: Recognizing the Signs of Postpartum Trauma

 You’re not sleeping.
 You cry unexpectedly.
 Your chest tightens like you just ran a mile.
 Your thoughts loop endlessly on what-ifs.
 Everyone nods and says, "Sounds like anxiety."
 But what if that’s not it?
-What if you’re having a completely normal response to an abnormal experience—and nobody told you there was a name for it?
+What if you’re having a completely normal response to an abnormal experience and nobody told you there was a name for it?

 Trauma Isn’t Just a Flashback Thing

 Here’s the thing: postpartum PTSD doesn’t always look like war movies or car crashes.
 It can look like panicking when your baby cries.
 Avoiding the OB’s office.
 Feeling nothing when you hold your child—and then hating yourself for it.
+For many new moms, therapy begins here: in the confusion, the silence, the isolation.

-Postpartum trauma is not rare.
-It’s just rarely named.
-The shame keeps us quiet.
-The system keeps us unseen.
-And we’re left trying to fit into a box labeled "anxiety" when our whole body is screaming something else.
+The shame keeps mothers quiet.
+The system keeps them unseen.
+And too often, they’re left trying to squeeze into a box labeled “anxiety” while their whole body is screaming something else.

 Anxiety vs. Trauma: Let’s Break It Down